-The Sun Lab is interested in applying molecular materials and devices to explore fundamental quantum phenomena and to develop quantum information processing strategies.
-Specifically, we focus on molecular electron spin qubits that are paramagnetic molecules with electron spin coherence and metal‒organic frameworks that are crystalline microporous coordination complexes.
-Due to their designability, tunability, as well as unique structures and functionalities, these materials have the potential to provide chemical solutions to challenging physical problems and to spark transformative applications in electronics, spintronics, and quantum information science.
+The Sun Lab is interested in applying functional molecules and their devices to develop quantum information technologies and explore emergent physics.
+Specifically, we focus on molecular electron spin qubits that are paramagnetic molecules with quantum coherence and two-dimensional metal‒organic frameworks that are crystalline microporous coordination complexes.
+Due to their designability, tunability, as well as unique structures and functionalities, these materials have the potential to reveal novel quantum phenomena and spark transformative applications in electronics, spintronics, and quantum information science.

-Two-dimensional (2D) materials and their van der Waals heterostructures exhibit exotic yet important quantum phenomena including unconventional quantum Hall effect and commensurate modulation of charge transport.
-With chemical versatility and crystalline microporous structures, 2D metal‒organic frameworks (MOFs) could bring new insight into these quantum phenomena and potentially reveal new ones.
-We will isolate monolayer 2D MOFs, fabricate micro/nano devices to characterize their electrical, magnetic, optical, and thermal properties, use them to produce van der Waals heterostructures with conventional 2D materials (graphene, transition metal dichalcogenides, etc.), and probe quantum phenomena including quantum spin Hall effect, quantum anomalous Hall effect, anisotropic electron transport, etc.
+Two-dimensional (2D) materials and their heterostructures exhibit fascinating emergent phenomena.
+With chemical versatility, unique unit-cell dimension, and crystalline microporous structures, 2D metal‒organic frameworks (MOFs) could bring new insight and perspective into emergent physics.
+We will isolate monolayer 2D MOFs and their in-plane heterostructures, fabricate micro/nano devices to characterize their electrical, magnetic, optical, and thermal properties, use them to produce van der Waals heterostructures with conventional 2D materials (graphene, transition metal dichalcogenides, etc.), and conduct quantum transport and scanning-probe characterization to explore emergent phenomena including topological states, superconductivity, and 2D magnetism, etc.

 Website design: Lei Sun © Copyright 2023 Sun Lab at Westlake University